-On February 2, 2023, our board of directors authorized a stock repurchase program of up to \$500 million of our Class A common stock over the next 12 months.
-Under the stock repurchase program, we are authorized to repurchase, from time-to-time, shares of our Class A common stock through open market purchases, in privately negotiated transactions or in other such manner as permitted by securities law and as determined by management at such time and in such amounts as management may decide.
+On September 16, 2023, our board of directors authorized a new stock repurchase program of up to \$1.0 billion of our Class A common stock.
+Under the stock repurchase program, we are authorized to repurchase, from time-to-time, shares of our Class A common stock through open market purchases, in privately negotiated transactions or in such other manner as permitted by securities law and as determined by management at such time and in such amounts as management may decide.
 The program does not obligate us to repurchase any specific number of shares and may be modified, suspended or discontinued at any time.
+The timing, manner, price and amount of any repurchases are determined by management in its discretion and depend on a variety of factors, including legal requirements, price and economic and market conditions.
+As of December 31, 2023, \$1.0 billion remains available for repurchases under the stock repurchase program.